microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Gets a Default instance of a PushNotificationManager static PushNotificationManager Default{ get; };

-        // Registers an application for Notifications
+        // Registers an application for activation.
+After registration completes, incoming
-        // For Unpackaged applications, registers support for protocol activations
+        // notifications are delivered to the PushRecieved event. void Register();

-        // For packaged applications with Background Infrastructure support, registers Push Trigger with the Background Infrastructure
+        // Stops the flow of notifications to this process and manager object.
+Additional incoming
-        // For packaged applications without Background Infrastructure support, registers a COM Service void Register();
+        // notifications may cause a new process to be launched to handle them.
+To stop recieving

-        // Packaged Apps: Force COM to launch a new process
+        // all notifications, use UnregisterAll.
-        // Unpackaged apps: Remove the Foreground Sink to force Long Running Process Singleton to launch a new process instance. void Unregister();
+        void Unregister();

-        // Disables Push completely for Packaged and Unpackaged apps.
-Register() needs to be called again for Push to work void UnregisterAll();
+        // Disables Push Notifications completely for Packaged and Unpackaged apps.
+Register() needs to be called again afterwards for push notifications to work. void UnregisterAll();

         // Request a Push Channel with an encoded RemoteId from WNS.
 RemoteId is an AAD identifier GUID